JoshElkind/JoshElkind/README.md

 ## Hi there 👋 I'm Josh

-I’m a sophomore Computer Science student at the University of Waterloo passionate about **software development**, **robotics**, **artificial intelligence**, and **data science**.
+I’m a sophomore Computer Science student at the University of Waterloo passionate about **software development**, **robotics**, **artificial intelligence**, and **distributed systems**.
 I enjoy building practical applications and experimental systems by combining algorithm design, machine learning, and scalable cloud architectures.

 ---